Is this blog kaput?

 What do you write about?

 Answer: I write about a variety of topics that happen to interest me.
-There are several book reviews.
+There are book reviews.
 Some items are short recollections, opinion pieces, or short fiction.
 There are a few items about matters that I have researched.
-Some topics are connected to Xnty in America, in particular recent history.
+Many of my topics are connected to the recent history of Xnty in America, in particular the Jesus People movement and afterwards.

 Can I reproduce your entire blog post on my site?